Are You a Share Trader or Investor?

 Before I do, there is an old saying that roughly goes like this.
 The illusion of knowledge is more dangerous than not having it.
 In the stock market the majority of those who call themselves traders fit into this statement, which explains why 90 per cent of traders are not successful long term.

 Traders also fit into two categories: firstly those who believe they are traders and those who know they are traders.

 The word trader implies something.
 In the business world, every business that has revenue and costs is said to be trading.
 You can be running any business selling all manner of goods and services with the end goal being to have a product that you sell for more than it costs you.

 In the world of the stock market, the word trader is bandied around too much and in the wrong context.
 The word trader implies you are a professional, and yet all they have done is open a brokering account and buy some stocks, very much like an active investor.
 In my experience, I would not consider them to be traders because they have no training, skill or strategy.

 Are you trading to win or trading not to lose?

 We then get into those who are traders and again there are two types: those who trade to win and those who trade to not lose.
 Let me explain.

 Those who trade to not lose go to free courses, surf the web for hours on end and may even read a few books.
 They are attempting to become a professional to supplement or replace their income yet they resist doing what they know they should.
 Meaning they think that by not paying to get a good education and the right tools, they would somehow magically become a trader.

 Free courses are free for a reason and it is not because they give you a great education.
 In my experience, all of the traders I speak to in this category say they are inconsistent, confused and conflicted.

-These traders know that in order to succeed, they need to earn the right to make the returns as success is not achieve by chance but rather by choice.
+These traders know that to succeed, they need to earn the right to make the returns as success is not achieved by chance but rather by choice.